Kaziranga, the Kingdom of the One-Horned Rhino

 Rhinos of Kaziranga

-The rhinos are everywhere, either loners or mothers with their young ones.
-At some point, you will start seeing them as nothing more than the village buffalo wallowing in its pond.
+Rhinos roam everywhere, either as solitary wanderers or mothers with their young.
+After a while, you might start seeing them as casually as village buffaloes wallowing in a pond.

-The other animals that we came across in both the jeep safari and the elephant safari were bison, gaur, wild elephants, tortoises, and some species of deer.
+During both the jeep and elephant safaris, we spotted bison, gaur, wild elephants, tortoises, and various species of deer.

 Animals and birds of Kaziranga